tari/83pa28d/lesson/day01.md

 ### Sending to a Calculator

-Although it's usually easier to test programs in an emulator, theres nothing stopping you from running them on a real calculator as well.
+Although it's usually easier to test programs in an emulator, there's nothing stopping you from running them on a real calculator as well.

 Start the Graph Link software.
 Other programs like TI-Connect I am unfamiliar